rvbug/.dotfiles/README.md

 # Introduction

 This repository helps to restore/configure new machine via script based on the OS you run.
-This configuration supports:
+All the configuration will be managed using GNU Stow.

+Supported OS:

 - Mac OS
 - Linux Fedora